 The big concern with increasing resolution is having lower framerates in games.
 Since Halo is old, it went to 144 FPS at 4K and stayed there, even though it has no low/medium/high/ultra/extreme/WTFOMGBBQ graphical options.
 I turned down Borderlands 3's settings a bit to get it running (and looking) to my satisfaction in 4K.
 I poked my head into Cyberpunk, and it does OK in 4K if I turn off ray tracing.
 I'm happy that my RX 6800 has sufficient power for running modern games at 4K.
 I'll be capturing screenshots in 4K for my future game "review" posts.
 Note that images on this blog will still be 1080p max (probably), but full uncompressed versions will be in the backup.

 Along with the higher refresh rates, these monitors support variable refresh rates.
-(I've never seen a 100+hz LCD monitor that didn't.)
+(I've never known about a 100+hz LCD monitor that didn't.)
 Usually, a monitor will finish scanning an image before switching to a new one.
-If the computer can't finish a new image before the scan completes, the monitor will redraw the old image.
-If the computer finishes the new image partway through a scan, the image will wait until the monitor finishes.
+If the computer can't finish a new image before the scan completes, the monitor will scan the old image again.
+If the computer finishes the new image partway through a scan, the image will usually wait until the monitor finishes.
 If it switches in the middle of a scan, you will see part of the old image and part of the new one at the same time.
 (I don't like that, but some gamers are fine with it.)
 Variable refresh rates mean that the monitor will wait a little to avoid being in the middle of a scan when a new image is available.
 Thanks to that feature, motion looks smooth down to the mid 40s FPS before it starts to feel choppy.
 But since I have a Steam backlog of Humble Bundles (old games mostly), I'll be stuck at 144 FPS most of the time.